RajabMuhammad/LiteCD-Net/README.md

-# MSKD-Net: Knowledge Distillation with Multi-Scale Spatial Alignment for Efficient Remote Sensing Change Detection
+# LiteCD-NET: Lightweight Change Detection Network for Efficient Remote Sensing

 PyTorch implementation of a lightweight change detection model that distils the Visual change Transformer (VcT) teacher into a compact MobileNetV2-based student.